shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/editing_app_setting.md

 Shotgun Toolkit allows alterations to the apps that are integrated within the various software applications.
 One of the functions of the Workfiles App is the **+New Task** button, which allows a user to add a new task in the File Open dialog box.
 By default this function is enabled for every user at every phase of a project.
 A Pipeline Technical Director (TD) might want to control which steps in a pipeline a new task can, or cannot, be added and by whom.

-A studio may have a standardized naming convention for new tasks and a specific person on the production team who is responsible for maintaining the naming conventions.
-If it’s a large project with multiple artists working in Maya, you could imagine what kinds of issues could arise by allowing all of the artists to create new tasks and name those tasks.
-In this case the TD would disable the task button for all the environments where artists will be working in Maya and identify that artist as the “Maya Artist.”
-Using this profile the TD can create workflows and environments for that specific artist type.
+A studio may have a standardized naming convention for new tasks and a specific person on the production team who is responsible for maintaining the naming conventions for all pipeline steps in Maya.
+If it’s a large project with multiple artists, you can imagine what kinds of naming conventions will arise allowing all of those creative types to develop new tasks and name those tasks whatever they fancy.
+In this case the TD would disable the **+New Task** button for all the pipeline steps where artists will be working in Maya.

 ## Disabling the +New Task button for projects in Maya